dclaxto1/Project-3-/README.md

 7. style.css contains the styling code for both web pages.
 8. city_weather_info.db is our sqlite database containing all our of cities' weather information.
 9. background_image.jpg is the background image used for our first web page and is referenced in out style.css file.
+10. SQL_Queries.ipynb contains the code used to query our database to answer weather questions.